Schenkee/TryHackMe-Guides/Net_Sec_Challenge/Net_Sec_Challenge.md

 ## 🛠️ TASK 3: How many TCP ports are open?

-Again we can answer this question based on the scan we have already undertaken for question 1.
+Again, we can answer this question based on the scan we have already undertaken for question 1.

 If the scan has correctly returned all open tcp ports you can count them for the answer to this question.